rishadsanian/tinyapp/README.md

 <br>

 ### Node
-- To get started install all dependencies and start the server
+- To get started, install all dependencies and start the server
 ```console
  npm install
  ```